microsoft/fast/sites/website/src/docs/resources/cheat-sheet.md

 **A library that is a lightweight means to easily build performant, memory-efficient, standards-compliant Web Components.**

 * Provides a thin layer of opinions on top of Web Components, lifting the level of abstraction just enough to make it easier and FASTer to build components
-* When you want to create completely new web components.
+* Use this library when you want to create completely new web components.
 * See [Building Components](#building-components).

 To install the components, use either npm or yarn: